There is a feature in the human personality that opposes the pull. It’s called frustration.

 Let’s link up frustration with the pleasure principle, that innate inner desire we all have to strive towards life, pleasure and wholeness.
 We will need to go back to infancy to sort this one out, because that is where this all begins.

 Babies are hardwired to strive for pleasure.
-But they aren’t capable of tolerating any frustration.
+Whenever gratification is delayed, though, they experience frustration.

-Frustration is what babies experience when gratification is delayed—because they have no awareness that there is a future.
+And they aren’t capable of tolerating any frustration.
+They have no awareness that there is a future.

 For example, when we rigidly insist on something, we lose the pleasure we were hoping to gain.
 Because the act of our striving—typically by way of a forcing current—will make it impossible to get what we want.
 Or when we do succeed, our tense inner state will prevent us from enjoying it.